afonzeca/arun/README.md

 ```

 In other word, the LoggerInterface (the right way!) is required inside the constructor and it will injected by Arun via
  di-container when the application starts!

-Thanks to the constructor, the logger object is stored inside the $logger propertie so it accessible from other methods.
+Thanks to the constructor, the logger object is stored inside the $logger propertie so it is accessible from other methods.

 ```php
 protected $logger;